ArPiRobot/arpirobot.github.io/docs/guide/setup/setupcomputer.md

     If you don't want to use scoop, you can download python from [python](https://www.python.org/).

 ??? info "macOS Install Instructions"
-    It is recommended to install this using the [brew package manager](https://brew.sh/) (follow the installation instructions on the linked page to install brew).
-A package manager (such as brew) allows installing programs using a single command.
-Brew also installs the required tools such that the commands are in the system PATH.
-This makes several of these tools easier to install.
+    Install [brew package manager](https://brew.sh/) by opening "Terminal.app" and pasting the following (CMD+V) and pressing enter

+    ```sh
+    /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
+    ```

+    Brew is a package manager which lets you instal programs by running a single command.
+It also makes sure they are setup so that they are easily found.

     After installing brew, run the following command (open terminal, copy paste and press enter)